mercadopago/devsite-docs/guides/manage-account/payment-rejections.en.md

 ### Add our security code into your website

 We can help you detect unusual client behaviour with our security code, created to prevent fraud.
-And don’t worry, we will never keep nor share your clients data.
+And don’t worry, we take care of your customers data and we won't share it with anyone.

 It’s simple.
 Add the script, adjust the section of your website where you inserted it and that’s it!
 You’re all set and done.
 You just need to replace the `view` value for the page name you want.